doctrine/DoctrineBundle/Resources/doc/configuration.rst

                         # If the file exists, the server's certificate will be verified to be signed by one of these authorities.
                         sslrootcert:          ~

+                        # PostgreSQL specific (LIBPQ-CONNECT-SSLCERT).
+                        # The name of a file containing the client SSL certificate.
+                        sslcert:              ~

+                        # PostgreSQL specific (LIBPQ-CONNECT-SSLKEY).
+                        # The name of a file containing the private key for the client SSL certificate.
+                        sslkey:               ~

                         # Oracle specific (SERVER=POOLED).
 True to use a pooled server with the oci8/pdo_oracle driver
                         pooled:               ~